-Farmers worry Florida bill will worsen labor scarcity woes
+Farmers worry Florida’s E-Verify bill will worsen labor scarcity woes

 “I think illegal immigration is one of the worst things that has happened to this country,” he said.
 “But we don’t have a good immigration policy.
 And what are we going to do to replace those people?”

-The state Senate Judicial Committee planned to start debate Tuesday on the E-Verify, legislation — a discussion that is dividing Republican lawmakers.
+The state Senate Judicial Committee planned to start debate Tuesday on the E-Verify legislation — a discussion that is dividing Republican lawmakers.
 Gov. Ron DeSantis has vowed to pass it, saying it would remove an incentive for people to come illegally.

 The bill would rescind licenses of non-abiding businesses and have a state agency report unauthorized workers to immigration authorities.